 A favourite with dog walkers, the tide stretches out giving miles of sand to walk either north to Bridlington (three miles) or south to Hornsea (ten miles).
 Make sure you check the tides here as the sea comes up to the cliffs – walkers can continue along the cliff tops if the tide is in but take care as cliffs are subject to erosion.

 Please remember to keep your dogs under control especially around live stock.
-We also encourage owners to clean up after their dogs at all times.
+We also implore owners to always clean up after their dogs at all times – and dispose of this responsibly.